 "At the meeting of the General Assembly of the United Nations in London on January 20th last, she declared her intention of entering into negotiations with a view to placing the Territory of Ruanda-Urundi under the new regime.
-In pursuance of this intention, the Belgian Government has prepared a draft agreement setting out the conditions under which it will administer the territory in question.
+In pursuance of this intention,

 In the course of the same declaration of January 20th, we expressed our confidence that the Trusteeship Council would soon come to occupy in the United Nations Organisation the important place which it deserves.
 We can only repeat that hope here and give an assurance that, pending its realisation, Belgium will remain fully alive to all the obligations devolving on members of the United Nations under Article 80 of the Charter".
-1